mundopacheco/jBCST/readme.md

-# Berg's Card Sorting Test in JAVA #
+# jBCST #

-This is an implementation of the Berg's Card Sorting Test in java.
-Following PEBL,
+This is a java implementation of the Wisconsin Card Sorting Test (WCST), which we refer as Berg's Card Sorting Test in java, following [PEBL](http://pebl.sourceforge.net/wiki/index.php/Berg's_Card_Sorting_Test),

 > We refer to our implementation of the Wisconsin Card Sorting Test as
 > "Berg's Card Sorting Test" because the more common name, the